Biophotonics-Tyndall/QY-DAQInterface/README.md

 ## Updates

+v1.1.0 - Major change on measurement
+- [ ] Include option on measurement to return laser current to 0 before ramping up to next step.

 v1.0.2 -
 - [ ] Update extraparams from config.txt before saving.
 In this way the user will be able to review this parameters before deciding to save
 - [ ] Include flag of data not saved on front panel
+- [ ] Label of plot not taking channel number from config.txt
+- [ ] Bug!
+Matplotlib raising error: RuntimeError: main thread is not in main loop [description](output\logs\matplotlib_error_details.txt).
+Possible solution: pl.use("Qt5Agg") // or TkAgg or Agg.
+Details [here](https://youtrack.jetbrains.com/issue/PY-29872)

 v1.0.1 - Minor changes and bugs fixed
 - [x] Metadata columns renamed
 - [x] Included channels connections to datalogs: ex.: ai1=PM